gurpreet-/fxapp/README.md

 #### Readability
 It has an easy to comprehend folder structure:
 - 🗂️ di - for dependency injection
-- 🗂️ repository - for any network abstractions
+- 🗂️ repository - for any network abstractions and business logic
-- 🗂️ data - for any data classes
+- 🗂️ entities - for any data classes
 - 🗂️ viewmodel - for viewmodels
-- 🗂️ model - for our models (business logic)
 - 🗂️ view - for any compose/activity/fragment/custom views

 It also has an easy to comprehend module structure: